-They also installed our Kraus stainless steel sink.
-It’s sleek, modern, and almost industrial looking, which I love.
-The best part is how deep it is so it can house my billion dirty dishes that Jeff loves to clean.
+I knew I wanted a really deep sink, so I went with this Kraus stainless steel sink.
+It's sleek, modern, and almost industrial looking, which I love.
+The best part is how big it is so it can house my billion dirty dishes that Jeff loves to clean.
 I probably picked out our Delta champagne bronze faucet before we even closed on the home.
-It’s such a statement piece!
+It's such a statement piece!

 After countertops, we had our new appliances delivered.
 We saved a ton of money by getting yellow tag stainless steel appliances at Appliance Smart.
 We got our fridge for an excellent price because it had a scratch you'd never notice on the side.

 Next our contractor knocked down the cabinets where the old microwave was and put electric in a cabinet you can't see in this view so we could move the microwave and put up the new hood.
 Then he installed white subway tile with light gray grout.
 I'm glad I did gray grout versus white because as much as I enjoy white, I didn't want a stark white kitchen.
 Contrast is key!

 P.S.
 We do have a refrigerator, a pantry area where we housed the microwave, a hidden washer and drier and another door on the other side of the kitchen that you can't see in these pictures.